Tax return in Germany for foreigners made easy – Steuererklärung

 Good value for the money: self-help online platforms

 If this is too much to do, there are also online tools that make it super easy to get your tax declaration in Germany right for a maximum return.
-You might consider SteuerGo for example that i can really recommend for employees, especially if it’s your first time.
+New platforms have appeared the past few years to help expats do their taxes 100% in English.
+They offer the following:

 - Your hand is really guided step-by-step with the tool in a clean interface.

-- Save progress at any time when you register for a free account.
+- Save progress at any time when you register for a free account, only pay when you submit.

-- You can even call a hotline if you have questions.
+- Call a English-speaking hotline if you have questions.

 Worth it if you have a more complex situation: a Steuerberater